ThatMajesticGuy/Robo-Poco/README.md

 # Robo-Poco
 A Bot made for the Poco Gang discord server.
-Fork it if you want
+Fork it and personalize it for your own server.
+Contact me if you have any questions at my Discord
+**ThatMajesticGuy#7530**